halcon74/halcon-overlay/README.md

 eselect repository add halcon-overlay mercurial https://hg.osdn.net/view/halcon-overlay/code
 emerge --sync halcon-overlay  _(this requires dev-vcs/mercurial to be installed)_
-cat "sync-mercurial-pull-extra-opts = '-b default'" >> /etc/portage/repos.conf/eselect-repo.conf _(if you don't do that, you may get unstable branch)_
+echo "sync-mercurial-pull-extra-opts = '-b default'" >> /etc/portage/repos.conf/eselect-repo.conf _(if you don't do that, you may get unstable branch)_

 * using Git, from GitHub